JLWalsh/Dawn/src/dawn/analysis/STEPS.md

 ### Type Symbol discovery
 The first step of static analysis is type discovery.
-The AST is walked, and all modules and `object` types are registered in their according module.
-All modules are mapped to their AST node (Map<ModuleDeclaration, TypeTable>), allowing their type table to be retreived for the next step.
+The AST is walked, and all modules and `object` types are registered in the module's type table.
+All type tables are mapped to their AST node (Map<ModuleDeclaration, TypeTable>), allowing their type table to be retrieved for the next step.

 Note that as for now, recursive types aren't allowed.